-- o data analysis plan - complete "so what"" summary: what this research will contribute and why it matters - submit the final proposal to your committee and defend the proposal - submit your IRB application (if applicable that might come later)
+- o For plan B this is more flexible depending on the project.
+At a minimum it includes the plan for conducting the project. - complete "so what"" summary: what this research/inquiry will contribute and why it matters - submit the final proposal to your committee and defend the proposal - submit your IRB application (if applicable that might come later)

-Topics to be covered to help achieve the milestones
+Topics to be covered in the course to help achieve the milestones